Export Organizations To Google Sheets

 To Recap

-To do a one-click export of all your Zendesk orgs to Google Sheets just set up this script to access and export with a single click.
+To do a one-click export of all your Zendesk orgs to Google Sheets, set up this script and you’ll be able to export with a single click.